CodesShowcase/masterproject/server/README.md

 * TZ=Europe/Berlin

 This usually does fit and if it fits for you, you just need to rename it to .env.

+Do under no circumstance change SECURE to true unless you have a valid SSL setup (e.g. valid domain with Let's Encrypt).

+Otherwise it will definitely not work, since secure cookies only work in secure setups!

 Please make sure, that the timezone (TZ) is your timezone, otherwise it will not work well.